 - Muscle and bone pain

 - High temperature and/or chills

 The most severe drug addiction withdrawal symptoms include:

 - Visual and/or auditory hallucinations

-At Manor Clinic, we recognise that withdrawing and detoxing from drugs can be a daunting prospect.
+At Manor Clinic, we recognise that withdrawing and detoxing from drugs such as cocaine and heroin can be a daunting prospect.
 However, when you enter treatment with us, you can be assured that our team will do everything they can to minimise your symptoms and ensure that the detox process is as smooth and comfortable as possible.

 Research has shown that compassionate care is just as important as medication in the drug detox process.
 This is why we are committed to providing you with a high quality experience, where all of your needs are taken care of and you are looked after 24 hours a day, 7 days a week.